bramyarao/bramyarao.github.io/README.md

 I have worked previously as a Software Developer in Irvine, California, USA.
 Before this, I got my Doctoral degree in Structural engineering from University of California San Diego, in the field of Computational Mechanics (Numerical Simulation/Scientific computing).

 Below are examples of a few personal projects, some of them are from my Doctoral thesis and some are from current class projects.
-They include standard application problems for machine learning, parallel computing, image segmentation, numerical analysis and reduced order modeling using principal component analysis.
+They include application problems for machine learning, parallel computing, image segmentation, numerical analysis and reduced order modeling using principal component analysis.
 </div>

 ## Coding Projects